“We’ll empower you to find the path that frees you to live your best life.”

 Counselling, sometimes referred to as therapy or psychotherapy, is a collaborative process aimed at helping break the patterns that prevent individuals from making healthy decisions and living the life they want.

-Counselling can help individuals experiencing a range of challenges, including stress, anxiety and depression, grief and loss, physical and sexual abuse, self-esteem concerns, anger management, parenting/co-parenting concerns, and separation and divorce.
+Counselling can help individuals experiencing a range of challenges, including stress, anxiety and depression, grief and loss, relationship conflicts, physical and sexual abuse, self-esteem concerns, anger management, parenting/co-parenting concerns, and separation and divorce.

 The process is tailored to the issues you face and the results you wish to achieve.
 Together with your Counsellor, you will establish goals for your sessions and determine the steps you can take to make necessary changes.
 Your Counsellor will be someone who listens attentively, gives you appropriate feedback, supports you and, above all, empowers you to change your tomorrow.

 *Counselling services are often covered by private insurance companies, or through extended health care benefits and health care spending accounts.
 Please check with your insurance or benefit provider to determine eligibility.
-Registered Social Workers are authorized as medical practitioners under the Income Tax Act for the purpose of claiming medical expenses on income tax returns.
+Supervision by a Registered Psychologist for insurance coverage is available upon request.

 Geneviève is continually amazed by the body’s natural ability to heal itself.
 It’s that sense of excitement that has driven her long and varied career in natural healthcare – and that still drives her in her work as a Manual Osteopathic Practitioner and Clinic Co-Director at Full Circle Health Network.
 She loves being able to think through anatomy and come up with treatments that really “fit” her clients and she is happiest when she has empowered clients to take charge of their own health.

 Geneviève opened the original Full Circle Health Network in 2010, which then offered Registered Massage Therapy and later, Classical Osteopathy.
 In 2014, Full Circle Health Network expanded and opened up in the beautiful Woolen Mill building into a much larger and more elegant space - it was the best move she ever could have made!
 Since then, Full Circle Health Network has continued to expand its services, attracting some of the best practitioners in Kingston working in the field of complementary healthcare.